emilianoregazzoni/Brasileirao-Data-Project/README.md

 Scenario: I am passionate about soccer.
 Since I was a child I love this sport and one of my dreams, maybe one day, work for a soccer team, in a data scientist position.
 I want to work with Brasileirao information, and try to discover things about Brazil soccer.
-Search on the data, clean the data, create some visualizations, identify some patterns and try to predict the new 2023 Brasileirao champion.
+Search on the data, clean the data, create some visualizations, identify some patterns and train a model with the data.

 :scroll: The stages I am going to follow are:
 Prepare - Process - Analyze - Share - Predict